 An induction cooktop uses a process called electromagnetic induction to heat up your cookware.
-In electromagnetic process, an electric current is generated in a coil of copper wire that is placed under the cooktop surface.
+In the electromagnetic process, an electric current is generated in a coil of copper wire that is placed under the cooktop surface.

 This current then creates a magnetic field.
-When a pot or pan made from a ferrous metal (iron or steel) is placed on the cooktop, the magnetic field will cause currents to flow through the metal.
+When a pot or pan made from ferrous metal (iron or steel) is placed on the cooktop, the magnetic field will cause currents to flow through the metal.

 The resistance of the metal to the flow of electrons will cause it to heat up.